Sava Sekulić: Biography

-He was born in Bilišani in Dalmatinska Zagora near Obrovac, as a Serb in the Kingdom of Dalmatia, in 1902.
-His mother remarried when his father died when he was 10 years old.
-Sekulić was raised by his uncle and his aunt.
-He never attended any schools.
-His father taught him to read and write.
-Also, Sekulić used to quote his father's last words: Learn by yourself, draw and write with a stone in your hand.
-During World War I, he was harmed and lost one eye when he was 15 years old.
-He started writing poems when he was 22 and painting in 1932, but he did not dedicate himself to painting exclusively.
-In 1943, during the World War II he began to work as a builder.
-Parallel to writing poems, after his retirement in 1962, Sekulić began to do painting in order to define his poetry more precisely.
-His unusual associativity and ability for the materialization of his intellectual energy as a complete self-taught was intuitively and instinctively released.
+He was born in the village of Bilišane in Dalmatinska Zagora near Obrovac, as a Serb in the Kingdom of Dalmatia, in 1902.
+His father died when he was 10 years old, after which his mother remarried, and Sekulić was raised by his uncle and his aunt.
+He did not attended formal schooling; He learnt to read and write from his father.
+Sekulić used to quote his father's last words: "Learn by yourself, draw and write with a stone in your hand".
+During World War I, he was injured at the age of 15, and lost one eye.
+He began writing poetry at the age of 22 and started painting in 1932, although he did not devoted himself exclusively to painting.
+In 1943, during World War II he worked as a builder.
+After his retirement in 1962, Sekulić increasingly focused on painting as well as his poetry, using visual art to further develop his poetic ideas.
+As a self-taught artist, his work reflects his personal and associative approach.
 He died in Belgrade, Serbia, in 1989.